 Physical therapists (PT) are in high demand all over the county.
 Healthcare facilities require the services of those who can help relieve the pain patients endure, without having to resort to expensive surgeries and deal with the possible addiction and side effects of long-term prescription medication use.
 If you’re a physical therapist looking to take your career to the next level, explore the PT job opportunities and possibilities you can have with Cross Country Allied.

-There is no time like now to be in physical therapy.
-The market for PTs is expected to grow 30 percent from 2008 levels by 2018 as reported the Bureau of Labor Statistics.
+There is no time like the present to be in physical therapy.
+The market for PTs is expected to grow 34 percent by 2024 as reported the Bureau of Labor Statistics.
 Today, PTs are experiencing the best employment conditions since the enactment of the Balanced Budget Act of 1997, with just a 0.2 percent unemployment rate according to the American Physical Therapy Association (APTA).
-At Cross Country TravCorps, we constantly receive new physical therapists jobs that you can apply at any time.
+At Cross Country Allied, we constantly receive new physical therapist jobs that you can apply for any time.

 As a physical therapist, you teach your patients how to manage their condition so they can live and function at a healthier level.
 The treatment techniques you learn such as developing fitness and wellness-oriented programs allow you to assist patients young and old to move with limited inflictions of pain, restore their ability to perform day-to-day tasks, and prevent disability and loss of mobility.

 PTs can provide care for patients in a number of settings, including but not limited to: